 d) Non-operating Income (NOI), Non-operating Expense (NOE) and EBT.
 NOI includes royalties from licensing UTMD's technology, rent from leasing underutilized property to others, income earned from investing the Company's excess cash and gains or losses from the sale of assets or remeasurement of foreign currency bank account balances into USD, offset by NOE which includes interest on bank loans, bank service fees and excise taxes.
+The period-to-period remeasured value of EUR cash balances held in the UK and GBP balances held in Ireland generates a gain or loss which is booked at reporting period end as NOI or NOE.

-Net NOI (combination of NOE and NOI) was \$235 in 2016 compared to Net NOE of \$105 in 2015 and Net NOE of \$390 in 2014.
-UTMD's 2016 NOI included a \$129 gain compared to 2015 NOE from a \$141 loss on remeasured foreign currency value as a result of FX, primarily for EUR bank balances held in the UK.
-In 2014, the remeasured foreign currency value resulted in a \$162 NOE.
+Net NOI (combination of NOE and NOI) was \$71 in 2017 compared to Net NOI of \$235 in 2016, and Net NOE of \$105 in 2015.
+The primary cause of the \$164 lower NOI in 2017 compared to 2016 was a £95 lower gain in the remeasured value of EUR cash held in the UK, and \$28 lower licensing royalties in the UK.
 A description of NOE and NOI components follows: